Ranked 1 among Places to Visit in Ajanta Caves

 Located around 99 km from the town of Aurangabad, lie the Ajanta Caves now included in the list of UNESCO World heritage Sites.
 Ajanta caves depict the Buddhist culture and their stories through various sculptures and paintings.
 It also takes you to the world of Jatakas.

-Situated in the Aurangabad district of Maharashtra, the Ajanta caves is a set of 30 rock cut Buddhist caves that date back to the period between 2nd century BC and 650 CE.
+The Ajanta caves is a set of 3rock-cutut Buddhist caves that date back to the period between 2nd century BC and 650 CE.
 The Ajanta caves are considered one of the most prestigious monuments of India as they house many beautiful paintings and sculptures depicting the rich cultural heritage of India.
-Naturally used as a retreat by the Buddhist monks, the caves depicts the serenity of Buddhism through its simple yet breathtaking sculpture.
-The basic designs of the caves are called 'Chaityagrihas' & 'viharas.'
-There are in total 29 caves.
+Naturally used as a retreat by the Buddhist monks, the cave depicts the serenity of Buddhism through its simple yet breathtaking sculpture.
+The basic designs of the caves are called 'Chaityagrihas' & 'viharas'.
 Figurines of Lord Buddha and scenes from the traditional Jataka tales are the mainstays of this place.
 The area used to be heavily forested and the caves fell out of social conscience before being rediscovered by a British hunting officer in 1819.

 No reviews yet